 Mills, Freddie b.
 June 26, 1919 d.
 July 22, 1965 Frederick Percival Mills was born in Parkstone, a suburb of Bournemouth, which was then in Hampshire but is now in Dorset, on the South Coast of England.
 His father was a rag-and-bone merchant.
 Freddie went on to be the most popular boxer of his time.
 In 1942, he became the British and Commonwealth Light Heavyweight Champion, knocking Len Harvey through the ropes in the second round so that Harvey failed to get back into the ropes within ten seconds.
 On the 26th.
-July 1948, he defeated Gus...[Read More] (Bio by: Iain MacFarlaine) Cause of death: Shot (thought to be suicide) Camberwell Cemetery and Crematorium, Camberwell, Greater London, England Plot: 15336.55
+July 1948, he defeated Gus...[Read More] (Bio by: Iain MacFarlaine) Cause of death: Shot (thought to be suicide) Camberwell Cemetery and Crematorium, Camberwell, London Borough of Southwark, Greater London, England Plot: 15336.55

 Pullum, William b.
 April 8, 1887 d.
 August 29, 1960 Athlete.
 Born in London, England, he was known as "The Wizard of Weightlifting".
 His early life was marked by sickness and disease.
 At the age of 17, he saw the famous Arthur Saxon Strongman Trio perform and immediately decided to take up weightlifting to improve his condition.
 In less then a year, he achieved a 2-hands-anyhow lift of 204 pounds and was later the technical advisor for the British Amateur Weight-Lifting Association (BAWLA).
 During the 1920's, he was a trainer, helped promote the...[Read More] (Bio by: John "J-Cat" Griffith) Camberwell Cemetery and Crematorium, Camberwell, London Borough of Southwark, Greater London, England Plot: Area 56, Number 13005